 Once you earn over $100,000 per person in your household, you might as well pay up for the highest quality health plan possible.
 Again, having young children is a big X factor in terms of how much healthcare your family will need.

-You may initially feel like you’re missing out on the HSA party, but you won’t feel bad for long because your income is high enough to where you can comfortably max out your 401(k) and still save additional after-tax money for retirement.
+You may initially feel like you're missing out on the HSA party.
+But you won't feel bad for long because your income is high enough to where you can comfortably max out your 401(k).
+Further, you still save additional after-tax money for retirement.

 Further, you might receive more healthcare benefits that could save you money in the future.
 You will be logically more inclined to proactively seek medical treatment since your costs are more fixed.